 For instance, a forward contract allows you to protect a future transfer against any negative market movement by fixing an exchange rate for up to two years, although this could mean you would miss out if exchange rates strengthened.

-If you’d like to explore TorFX’s services subscribe for free at Ocyan and get a free quote to see how much you can save!
+Explore TorFX’s services by subscribing for free at Ocyan and get a free quote to see how much you can save!

 Aktionstage, (action days) are days on the German calendar in which companies or public institutions organise an ‘open day’ to highlight their products or cause.